 Temodar, an oral chemotherapy I have taken twice during two different recurrences, was just in a clinical trial phase back in 2001.
 Besides the oral chemotherapy, I have had three surgeries and recently completed radiation.
 I will begin a different chemotherapy regime now that radiation is complete.
 While I wouldn’t choose this disease to be a part of my life, I can honestly say the blessings that have come from my diagnosis far outweigh the negatives.
 My faith has grown as a result and my trust in God’s ultimate plan is what gives me hope and keeps me fighting.

 Since the inaugural gala in 2004, Humor to Fight the Tumor has aspired to be a God honoring event.
 To my shock and amazement, 450 people attended the initial gala.
 We maxed out the event space and raised over $90,000, which was given to support the research efforts of the American Brain Tumor Association (ABTA).
-In the first eleven years, HTFT has raised over $2.3 million to support the important work of the ABTA.
+In the first eleven years, HTFT raised over $2.9 million to support the important work of the ABTA.
 In subsequent years, HTFT operated as a 501c3 non-profit organization and forged partnerships with two additional renowned institutions.
 Since 2015, HTFT has partnered with the ABTA, the University of Minnesota, and Mayo Clinic.